Dieric Bouts: Other works

 Two Boutsian works in the Alte Pinakothek in Munich have perplexed art historians.
-One is the so-called Pearl of Brabant triptych, which writers as early as 1902 tried to separate from Bouts's authentic works.
+One is the so-called Pearl of Brabant triptych, which writers as early as 1902 tried to separate from Bouts' authentic works.
 Recent research seems to refute this attempt.
-The other is a pair of panels from an altarpiece depicting the Passion—respectively showing the Betrayal of Christ and the Resurrection.
-For a long time these were considered some of Bouts's earliest works, but dendrochronological evidence now places them around the time of his death in 1475.
+The other is a pair of panels from an altarpiece depicting the Passion, respectively showing the Betrayal of Christ and the Resurrection.
+For a long time these were considered some of Bouts' earliest works, but dendrochronological evidence now places them around the time of his death in 1475.
 Schone's 1938 invention of a "Master of the Munich Betrayal" is a more appropriate attribution.

 Family

 Bouts was married twice and had four children.
 One of his weddings was in Leuven about 1447.
 His two daughters went to convents, and his two sons became painters who carried the Bouts workshop into the mid-16th century.
 Little is known of the elder son, Dieric the Younger, although he appears to have continued in his father's style until his early death in 1491.
 The younger brother, Aelbrecht (or Albert), did likewise, but in a style that is unmistakably his own.
 His distinctive work propelled Boutsian imagery into the 16th century.